 2023-2024 Academic Year Research Application

 URGO Summer Research Program (200 or 400 hours)

-The URGO Summer Research Program is a 10-week, on-campus program where students are funded to join a faculty member’s on-going research/creative line or carry out an individually-designed project.
+The URGO Summer Research Program is an 11-week, on-campus program where students are funded to work with a faculty mentor.
 Students receive support throughout the research process from their faculty mentor, weekly seminars, and roundtable discussions with fellow researchers.
-URGO provides full-time summer researchers with a $4,000 stipend while half-time researchers receive a $2,000 stipend.
-The program runs from the last week of May to the first week of August.
+URGO provides full-time summer researchers (400 hours) with a $6,000 stipend while half-time researchers (200 hours) receive a $3,000 stipend.
+The program runs from mid-May through the end of July.

 Sample Research Proposals – must be signed in with an Augsburg email to access proposals